THE Middle Tennesee resource for LIVE

 You will know that you have come to the right place for hope and support.
 You are not alone.
 Feel free to call or email me if you have any questions.
 Contact button at the bottom of this page.

 We look forward to seeing you.
 Workshop begins promptly at 8:30 and ends before noon.

 Divorce Workshops for men proved to be an unpopular offering.
 However, I still believe it is important for men to have the same valuable workshop information.
 If you are a man experiencing divorce, please call to arrange for an individual consultation.

 If you are a professional who works with persons going through a divorce, such as an attorney, therapist, minister, etc., you may attend the workshop as a professional courtesy.
-Please call in advance, then present your business card at the door.
+Please call in advance for your unique Zoom link.